meteoritenhagel/TyroShaman/README.md

 # TyroShaman
 My final project for the course "Music and Ritual" in the winter semester of 2024/25 at the KUG Graz.
-All code and assets (unless marked otherwise in Section [Credits](README.md#Credits)).
+All code and assets (unless marked otherwise in Section [Credits](README.md#Credits)) are by me and published under the MIT license.

 # Credits
 ## Libraries